 When Mom could no longer hold the bags, she watched me out the front window, tapping on the glass pane.
 She smiled and made a fist as if she thought I was strong.
 She always thanked me for “cleaning the leaves.”
 I loved it – my exquisite gift to her.

 What a privilege to carry on the tradition of gathering up our leaves!
 At sixty, I felt like a college student with boundless energy.
 Even though I couldn’t see the leaves clearly, I bundled the bags and tied them off, feeling connected to my parents.
 In less than an hour, I finished.
 In all, I had eighteen bags!

 Being blind didn’t hamper me a bit.
 At sixty, I feel capable, independent, and accomplished.
 That God has given me such unstoppable vigor fills me with joy.
 I want others to experience the same confidence in whatever they choose to do.

 Looking past sight loss is a gift we can give ourselves again and again.

 Meet Amy Bovaird ...

-Amy Bovaird is a ghostwriter, the author of two bestselling memoirs and a powerful faith meditations memoir and two shorter eBooks.
+Amy Bovaird is a ghostwriter, an author of two bestselling memoirs, a powerful faith meditations memoir, and two shorter eBooks.
 She is the recipient of the “Distinguished Medal of Literature” by Ohio Valley University for her first memoir, Mobility Matters.